-Davies Transportation Consulting Inc. recently completed a Freight Marketing Study for Saudi Railway Organization to identify opportunities to increase freight traffic on the Dammam-Riyadh rail line and inland Dry Port in Riyadh.
+Davies Transportation Consulting Inc. completed a Freight Marketing Study for Saudi Railway Organization to identify opportunities to increase freight traffic on the Dammam-Riyadh rail line and inland Dry Port in Riyadh.
 The project was undertaken in collaboration with Effect Advisory, a consulting firm based in Dammam, Kingdom of Saudi Arabia.
 The DTCI project team included Darryl Anderson of Wave Point Consulting, Norm Hooper of Hooper Engineering, and Steve Hayto of S5 Services.

 Project objectives included: